exadel-inc/etoolbox-authoring-kit/aem-authoring-toolkit-assets/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 #### 13. Fetch action
 'fetch' action provides easy access to parent nodes' properties.

-Allow set 'opaque' option only if 'bg' option of parent component is not blank.
+Allows to set 'opaque' option only if 'bg' option of parent component is not blank.
 ```java
 public class Component {
         @Hidden